TaTooKa/Erzahlspiel/docs/source/pages/opposition.rst

 Opposition
 ----------

+The Opposition are whatever **Adversaries** or **Obstacles** the PCs find in their adventures that impede their progress towards their objectives.

-Think about the Opposition (adversaries or obstacles) as puzzles to solve, not stat blocks to match against the player's dice rolls like in a boardgame.
+Think of them as puzzles to solve, not stat blocks to match against the player's dice rolls like in a boardgame.

 In Erzählspiel, the players should overcome the Opposition by making hard choices, being clever or thinking outside of the box.